sxnamit/java-narc/README.md

 # A how-to on Java Flight Recorder

-##Overview
+Something tragic happens in the world of aeronautics, #FlightRecorder trends on Twitter until the device is recovered.
+A Flight Recorder, commonly referred to as a "black box," is an electronic device installed in aircrafts to record crucial flight data and cockpit conversations.
+The data it captures is essential for investigating accidents, helping to understand what happened during the flight and how to improve aviation safety.

-Java Flight Recorder (JFR) is a continuous monitoring tool built into the Java runtime (JVM), that collects diagnostic and profiling data from a running Java application.
+Like its aeronautic namesake, Java Flight Recorder also operates as a "black box," continuously collecting diagnostic and profiling data from a running Java application.
+This data can then be analysed using JFR tool or APIs or JMC, when an anomaly is detected.
+Formally speaking, Java Flight Recorder (JFR) is a diagnostic and continuous monitoring tool built into the Java Runtime, designed to collect detailed data about a running Java application with minimal impact on performance.

+## Overview
 -Open sourced in JDK 11
 -Event based tracing framework
 -Built into Java Runtime (JVM), piggybacks on the information captured by the JVM.